How to Install Google Chrome on Debian 12 or 11

 sudo apt update

-Once you have successfully updated your system, installed the required packages, and incorporated the Google Chrome repository, you can proceed to install Google Chrome.
+Once you have successfully updated your system, installed the required packages, and incorporated the Google Chrome repository, you can install Google Chrome.

-Install Google Chrome on Debian via APT
+Finalize Installation of Google Chrome via APT

 To install the Google Chrome stable version, execute the following command: